Issyk-Kul District

-Issyk-Kul District (Ысык-Көл району, Isıq-Köl rayonu, ىسىق-كۅل رايونۇ; Иссык-кульский район, Issyk-kul'skij raion) is a district of Issyk-Kul Region in north-eastern Kyrgyzstan.
+Issyk-Kul District (Ысык-Көл району) is a district of Issyk-Kul Region in northeastern Kyrgyzstan.
 The seat lies at Cholpon-Ata.
 Its area is 3603 km2, and its resident population was 84,876 in 2021.

 Geography

 The district is located on the northern shore of Issyk-Kul and on the southern slopes of the Küngöy Ala-Too Range, which dominate much of the landscape.
 The topography varies from multiple-folded medium-altitude mountains featuring in erosional dissection to alluvial - proluvial planes with river fans, river valleys, intermittent water streams, and lakeside planes of Issyk-Kul lake area.
 Approximately 78% of the district is occupied by mountains, and 22% - by valleys.
 The hydrological conditions are dominated by rivers Toru-Aygyr with peak flood of 30 m/s, Orto Taldy-Bulak - 6.5 m/s, Chong Taldy-Bulak - 7 m/s, Cholpon-Ata - 20 m/s, Dyure-Suu - 15 m/s, Kichi Ak-Suu - 10 m/s, Orto Koy-Suu - 10 m/s, Orto Oryuktyu - 10 m/s, Chong Oryuktyu - 20 m/s, Chet Baysoorun - 15 m/s, and Cong Baysoorun - 20 m/s.